Credits

 Then he'd lightly touch down

-Told me of the time he worked with
+Told me of a time he worked with, with minstrel shows

 How his, how his dog and he